My Macaron Method

 9. Let trays rest for approx. 20-30 minutes until a skin has formed on the shells.

-10. Bake at 325, one tray at a time.
-4 minutes.
+10. Bake at 300, one tray at a time.
+7 minutes.
 Rotate tray.
-Another 4 minutes.
-Rotate tray.
-Another 2 minutes.
+Another 5 minutes.
 Then remove tray.

 11. Let the shells cool completely on the trays.
 Any attempt to remove before they are cool will leave some of the shell stuck to the silicon mat.